Flow

 Note that if you are using an existing scenario, the steps, sources, targets, and assertions configured in that scenario for other flows will be included.

-1. Optional.
-Verify that the added assertion is displayed in the step details section.
+1. Verify if the automatically added assertion is correct.

 Modify a test flow